dr-yoon/PGM-lab-website/index.md

 ## Highlights

 {% capture text %}
-We use data science to answer important questions in diseases and medicine!
+We use both wet-lab and dry-lab approaches to answer important questions in diseases and medicine!
 {%
   include button.html
   link="research"